 -

-Cook it for a few minutes on a medium-high flame, then put the fire off and let it cool down.
+Cook the sauce for a few minutes over medium-high heat, then turn the heat off and let it cool down.

 -

-Then cover the cooked Mahi Mahi with it.
+Cover the cooked Mahi Mahi with the cooled sauce.
 Serve at room temperature.

 Love the Idea.
 Just told my wife , “Wow, do you remember the mahi” i just made with caper , basil sauce ?”
 Well it was a hit .
 And so is your Sicilian inspired dish ..
 Manu , very happy that you were able to make it back ti your beloved Sicilia.
 I am hoping to make it to Calabria within 2 months, even if it means for short week.